 Wetland scenery

 iSimangaliso Wetland Park is a patchwork of protected areas along the KwaZulu-Natal coast.
-At the heart of this diverse region is Lake St Lucia, a vast estuary densely populated with hippos, crocodiles and water-associated birds such as flamingos and pelicans.
-Sodwana Bay, with its beautiful coral reefs, is South Africa’s diving hot spot, and uMkhuze Game Reserve is an all-time favourite with photographers seeking out the excellent photographic hides.
+At the heart of this diverse region is Lake St Lucia, a vast estuary densely populated with hippos, crocodiles and water-associated birds, such as flamingos and pelicans.
+Sodwana Bay, with its beautiful coral reefs, is South Africa’s diving hot spot, and uMkhuze Game Reserve is an all-time favorite with photographers seeking out the excellent photographic hides.

 iSimangaliso Tours